alexisr93/ml-llm/README.md

 - **`wordpiece_tokenizer.py`**
 Implements a WordPiece subword tokenizer that can be trained on a custom corpus.
 Provides functionality to encode text into subword tokens using a greedy longest-match-first approach, decode token sequences back to text, save/load the vocabulary, and handles unknown and padding tokens.

+- **`/tiny_llm_pdf_chat`**
+A tiny GPT-style transformer trained on the text from a single PDF, then chat with it.
+Uses a Byte-Pair Encoding (BPE) tokenizer.
+This really isn't useful for anything other than experimenting.

 - **`single_layer_perceptron.py`**
 A minimal single-neuron perceptron implemented with NumPy.
 It uses a step activation and the classic perceptron update rule `w += η (y - ŷ) x̄`.
 Includes an AND/OR demo, works with linearly separable data.